al1brn/geonodes/README.md

 The following script creates a surface from a grid by computing `z = sin(d)/d` where `d=sqrt(x^2 + y^2)` is the distance of the vertex to the center.
-It first creates a dedicated Material changing the color based on the location of an object passed as modifier parameter.

 <img src="doc/images/hello_world_blue.png" width="600" class="center">